jketterl/codecserver/README.md

 # Codec Server

-The Codec Server will coordinate central dispatching and coordination of (hardware) codecs over the network.
+The Codec Server will coordinate central dispatching and coordination of (hardware or software) codecs over the network.

 The network stack is based is connection-oriented, and runs on Unix domain sockets or TCP over IPv4 or IPv6.